Don't be disappointed! Scroll down for 12 Insider Secrets that you won't find in any official guide to the Sausalito Art Festival!

 I've worked in jobs where it felt like this.

-The Golden Gate Ferry to downtown Sausalito adds extra crossings each year, plus Special ferries sail from San Francisco directly to a pier adjacent to the Festival.
-The schedule for the expanded service is here.
+The Golden Gate Ferry to downtown Sausalito adds extra crossings each year, plus special ferries sail from San Francisco directly to a pier adjacent to the Festival.

-Many people get confused about which ferry goes where, so here are both options summarized one-by-one:
+Many people get confused about which ferry goes where, so here is a summary of each option:

 Downtown Sausalito Ferries & Shuttles